Frequently Asked Questions

-Derby City Council have agreed to construct a multi user path along the west bank of the River Derwent through Darley Park (during 2018) and this will form part of the Cycleway.
+Derby City Council have agreed to construct a multi user path along the west bank of the River Derwent through Darley Park (in early 2019) and this will form part of the Cycleway.

 It is likely that construction of the full cycleway will be phased with some sections more likely to happen than others at the moment.
 However, there is a large tourism benefit to having the full Cycleway in place as a tourist destination in its own right.

 Highways England have awarded significant funds to establishing the southern parts of the route connecting Darley Abbey to Little Eaton (both north and south of the A38).
 This funding needs to be spent and the cycleway built by early 2021.

 - 5. Is it just a matter of time or are there certain difficult obstacles to overcome?07.12.15More

 A project of this size is never simple and there are a number of obstacles to be overcome including in the areas of: